aniketfuryrocks/UmpMax/README.md

 # UmpMax
-A Media player written in JAVAFX
+A Media player made in JavaFX

-This project dates back to 2016.
-It was my very first software in java; I was 13 years old then.
-So obviously the code quality is awful.
+> This project is stale.
+The codebase dates back to 2016 when I was 13.
+So obviously, the code quality is awful.

-> Use this project for inspiration.
+Features:
++ Visualizer
++ Equalizer
++ Playlist
++ MetaData